replikativ/mercurius/README.md

 (m/get-all-payments)
 ~~~

-To demonstrate the idea we currently only provide Clojure bindings here, but mercurius is intended to be available for as many programming languages as possible.
+To demonstrate the concept we currently only provide Clojure bindings here, but mercurius is intended to be available for as many programming languages as possible.

 ## User tags